Last Modified: 14 Oct 2013

 We keep the following information up to date as much as possible, but rules do change - it's important that you check for yourself.
 Residents from other countries must consult the relevant embassies or your travel agent.

-All foreign visitors require a visa to enter Iran except citizens of the following countries: Bosnia-Herzegovina, the Former Yugoslav Republic of Macedonia, Saudi Arabia, Singapore, Slovenia and Turkey.
+All foreign visitors require a visa to enter Iran except citizens of the following countries: Bosnia-Herzegovina, the Former Yugoslav Republic of Macedonia, Saudi Arabia, Singapore, Slovenia, Egypt and Turkey.
 Citizens of these countries can stay for up to 3 months without a visa.

 IRAN: Iranian visas are issued in a two step process: